Table of Contents[Hide][Show]

-- Skip a rock at Lake Murray State Park
+- 1. Skip a Rock at Lake Murray State Park

-- Splash in the Natural Pools at Chickasaw National Recreation Area
+- 4. Splash in Natural Pools at Chickasaw National Recreation Area

-- Learn a new word at the Chickasaw Cultural Center
+- 5. Learn a New Word at Chickasaw Cultural Center

-- Spot an animal in the animal refuge
+- 9. Spot an Animal in the Wichita Mountains Wildlife Refuge

-With over 12,500 acres to explore, visitors find lots of fun for families.
+Over 12,500 acres, visitors can find lots of family fun.
 The obvious choice is boating or water sports.
 I also found a golf course, ATV/motorcycle area and hiking.
-And the park offers plenty of camping from primitive sites to deluxe RV sites.
+And the park offers plenty of camping from primitive sites to deluxe RV spots.

 Then stop by the Lake Murray Resort if you’re looking to spend the night.
 With a range of accommodations, find lodge rooms and historic cabins.
 And I even found some floating cabins.

 Find Lake Murray Resort at 3323 Lodge Road in Ardmore.